johnbillion/args/readme.md

 composer require johnbillion/args
 ```

+## Contributing

+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for information about generating your own Args definitions or contributing to the Args library.

 ## But Why?

 I have a name for these array-type parameters for passing arguments.
 I call them *Stockholm Parameters*.
 We've gotten so used to using them that we forget what a terrible design pattern it is.
 This library exists to work around the immediate issue without rearchitecting the whole of WordPress.